ZqGao-NYU/SE-CloudLGU/api.md

 #### Forget Password
 **Send**
-- uEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)
+- userEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)

 **Return**
 - status: confirmation status - string (success or failure, check the existance of the user)